discoveryjs/json-ext/README.md

             .on('finish', resolve);
     });
     ```
-- Write into a file synchronously:
+- Writing into a file synchronously:
     > Note: Slower than `JSON.stringify()` but uses much less heap space and has no limitation on string length
     ```js
     import fs from 'node:fs';